costanza13/password-generator/README.md

 - When all prompts are answered and at least one character type is selected, a password is generated matching the selected criteria

 - The generated password is displayed in the form

+- Because the password can be long and may start or end with a space character, the user can click the password to copy it to the clipboard